osenijoshua/Twitter-Sentiment-Analysis/README.md

 # TwitterSentimentAnalysis
-This branch contains the script I used in designing the core engine for my shiny web application.
+This branch contains the scripts I wrote to design the core engine for my shiny web application.
 You can access it here: https://osenijoshua.shinyapps.io/twitter_sentiment_analysis/